 At Clarity Clinic we are dedicated to supporting people who are working to overcome addiction.
 If you’re struggling with alcohol, drug, or behavioral addictions, we can help.
 We have specific treatment plans for all addictions including nicotine addiction, abuse of benzodiazepines, and others.
 Whether you’re looking for help for yourself, a loved one, or a friend we can guide you to the service that best meets your needs.

 We offer comprehensive addiction treatment to help patients live healthy, happy, and sober lives.
-Our treatment can include detox, rehabilitation, medication maintenance therapy, counseling, and education.
+Our treatment can include medication maintenance therapy, counseling, and education.

-Addiction is a condition that results when a person ingests a substance or engages in an activity that can be pleasurable but the continued use of which becomes compulsive and interferes with ordinary life responsibilities such as work, relationships, or health.
-Often times individuals may not be aware that their behavior is out of control and causing problems for themselves or others.
+Addiction is a condition that results when a person ingests a substance or engages in an activity that can be pleasurable but the continued use of it becomes compulsive and interferes with ordinary life responsibilities such as work, relationships, or health.
+Oftentimes individuals may not be aware that their behavior is out of control and causing problems for themselves or others.

-While not everyone agrees on what constitutes an addiction, in general it is recognized that an addiction can be to any substance; for example alcohol, amphetamines, nicotine, opiods, or caffeine.
-In addition, addiction includes a dependency on things as well as substances, such as gambling, food, sex, internet, pornography, or video games.
+While not everyone agrees on what constitutes an addiction, in general, it is recognized that an addiction can be to any substance; for example, alcohol, amphetamines, nicotine, opioids, or caffeine.
+In addition, addiction includes a dependency on things as well as substances, such as gambling, food, sex, the internet, pornography, or video games.